 From 1996 to 1999, Eric was a principal in Ernst & Young LLP’s National Tax Mergers and Acquisitions group in Washington, DC.
 Previously, he was Assistant Chief Counsel (Corporate) at the Internal Revenue Service, heading the IRS legal division responsible for all corporate tax issues.
 He began his career with law firms in New York City and was a partner at Drinker Biddle & Reath in Philadelphia.

 Eric received his A.B. from Princeton University (Phi Beta Kappa), his J.D. from the University of Virginia and his LL.M. in taxation from New York University.
-He is a member of the Executive Committee of the Tax Section of the New York State Bar Association, and is Vice Chair for Government Relations for the American Bar Association Section of Taxation.
+He is a member of the Executive Committee of the Tax Section of the New York State Bar Association, and was Vice Chair for Government Relations for the American Bar Association Section of Taxation.
 Eric is an adjunct professor of law at Georgetown University Law Center, where he teaches a course in corporate taxation.
 He received the 2012-2013 Charles Fahy Distinguished Adjunct Professor Award for Georgetown University’s graduate law programs.